2025 in ONE Championship: ONE Friday Fights 95

-ONE Friday Fights 95: Yodlekpet vs. Jaosuayai (also known as ONE Lumpinee 95) was a upcoming combat sports event produced by ONE Championship that took place on January 31, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.
+ONE Friday Fights 95: Yodlekpet vs. Jaosuayai (also known as ONE Lumpinee 95) was an upcoming combat sports event produced by ONE Championship that took place on January 31, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 Background

 A flyweight Muay Thai bout between Yodlekpet Or.Atchariya and Jaosuayai Mor.Krungthepthonburi was headlined the event.

 Bonus awards

 The following fighters received $10,000 bonuses: